Skip to content

 Here, nothing is decorative.

-Walking in Berlin without a fixed itinerary
+Walking Berlin without a fixed itinerary

-In Berlin, distances are deceptive.
+In Berlin, distances are deceiving.

 But that's precisely what makes walking interesting.